Public Charge and Housing: Fact Sheets, Talking Points, Public Comments, and Webinar

-The National Housing Law Project, along with over 300 organizations nationwide, partnered with the Protecting Immigrant Families Campaign to help lead the charge against this disastrous proposed rule during the public comment period, which closed December 10, 2018.
-We’re happy to report that over 216,000 comments were submitted, the vast majority of which oppose the public charge rule.
+The National Housing Law Project, along with over 300 organizations nationwide, partnered with the Protecting Immigrant Families Campaign to help lead the charge against the proposed version of the rule during the public comment period, which closed December 10, 2018.
+We’re happy to report that over 266,000 comments were submitted, the vast majority of which oppose the public charge rule.

 To learn more about the rule and what you can do:

 - Check out our short FAQs outlining the basics of the proposed public charge rule’s impact on families seeking and using federal housing subsidies.